shimmy568/blog/source/_posts/docker-nodejs.md

 ## Introduction

 Docker is an amazing tool.
-It allows us to deploy quickly on any platform weather it be AWS, Google Cloud, Heroku, or basically any cloud provider without worry of complex install procedures.
-It also gets around the whole issue of "but it works on my machine" since the every developers "machine" is identical to each other and the server your app is deployed on.
+It allows us to deploy quickly on any platform whether it be AWS, Google Cloud, Heroku, or basically any cloud provider without worry of complex install procedures.
+It also gets around the whole issue of "but it works on my machine" since every developers "machine" is identical to each other and the server your app is deployed on.

 Here we'll be guiding you through getting docker working with a simple node.js application and pointing you in the right direction to learn more.